tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Govern duly and rightfully,
 -   Handle matters capably,
 -   Act virtuously in due time.
--   There will be no contention, therefore no faults.
+-   There will be no contention, thereby no faults.
 {:.verse}

 ### **9** Gold and Jade